OpenSmartHub/OpenSmartHub/README.md

 ####Devices
 * These are your smart home devices.
 They can be anything from a NEST thermostat, WeMo switches, SmartThings devices, or even your own self-made projects.

-####WeatherUnderground API
-* This is used to gain accurate weather data about your area, the forecasts, and any warnings.

 ###How is it different?
 There are other open source automation projects but **the key to the Open source Home Hub is that it is designed to be simple yet you can control every part!
 Easily follow step by step directions to get it set up and contribute!**